autom8ter/myjson/README.md

 ### Configuring a database instance

 Collection schemas can be configured at runtime or at startup.
-Collection schemas are declarative - any changes to indexing or validation happen within the database when ConfigureCollection is called
+Collection schemas are declarative - any changes to indexing or validation happen within the database when Configure is called

 ```go